kiranio/Testing-In-Practice/README.md

 ## Automated web tests for Angular App using Selenium, Serenity, Gherkin, Cucumber and Maven

-A simple example of some BDD-style automated acceptance criteria, running against https://demos.scotch.io/angular-formly-car-rental/demos/.
+A simple example of some BDD-style automated acceptance criteria, running against AngularJS Forms.

 Run the tests like this: